Private Minikube Docker Registry using Helm

 Published:

-This guide will walk you through the steps to setting up a password protected Docker Registry and Nginx Ingress controller on your laptop or workstation.
+These steps walk you through setting up a password protected Docker Registry and Nginx Ingress controller on your laptop or workstation.
 You'll need a Docker client, Minikube, Helm and Kubernetes client (kubectl).

 Requirements